The Taking of Pelham One Two Three (1974 film): Filming locations

 Production began with scenes inside the subway tunnel.
-These were filmed over the course of eight weeks on the local tracks of the IND Fulton Street Line at the abandoned Court Street in Brooklyn.
+These were filmed over the course of eight weeks on the local tracks of the IND Fulton Street Line at the abandoned Court Street station in Brooklyn.
 Closed to the public in 1946, it became a filming location and later home to the New York Transit Museum.
 Among other films, the Court Street station was used for The French Connection (1971), Death Wish (1974), and the 2009 remake of Pelham.

 The production company set up chess boards, card tables, and ping pong tables along the Court Street platform for cast and crew recreation between set-ups.
 Robert Shaw apparently beat all comers in ping pong.

-Although this was an abandoned spur of track, passing A, E, and GG trains rumbled through adjacent tracks on their regular schedules.
+Although this was an abandoned spur of track, passing A, E and GG trains rumbled through adjacent tracks on their regular schedules.
 Dialogue that was marred by the noise was later post-dubbed.
 The third rail, which carries 600 volts of direct current, was shut off, and three protective bars were placed against the rail, but the cast and crew were told to treat it as if it were still live.
-"Those TA people ... are super careful", Sargent said.
+"Those TA people ... are super careful," Sargent said.
 "They anticipate everything.
 By the fifth week we were dancing our way through those tunnels like nobody's business.
 They were expecting that, too.
 That's when they told us of the fatalities in the tunnels.
 They're mostly old-timers.
 The young guys still have a healthy fear of the place."

-"There was one scene where Robert Shaw was to step on the third rail", Sargent recalled.
+"There was one scene where Robert Shaw was to step on the third rail," Sargent recalled.
 "When we were rehearsing the scene, Shaw accidentally stubbed his toe and the sparks from his special-effects boot flew everywhere.
 He turned white as a sheet.
 We had eight weeks of that.
-I think we got out just in time.
-It was like coal mining."
+I think we got out just in time."

-According to a notation on IMDb, the crew wore surgical masks during the tunnel scenes.
-Shaw's biographer, John French, reported: "There were rats everywhere and every time someone jumped from the train, or tripped over the lines, clouds of black dust rose into the air, making it impossible to shoot until it had settled."
+Shaw's biographer John French reported, "There were rats everywhere and every time someone jumped from the train, or tripped over the lines, clouds of black dust rose into the air, making it impossible to shoot until it had settled.
+It was stiflingly hot and the noise from the frequent trains braking on the approach to the nearby Hoyt-Schermerhorn Station was deafening.
+At the end of a day’s work actors and crew alike emerged looking as though they had been mining for coal."